-- 3.1.1.6 Fostering the sharing of information in all areas of the business group; - 3.1.1.7 Performs other functions as the committee may deem appropriate within its scope or as assigned by the Board; and - 3.1.1.8 All duties and responsibilities as provided in the Executive Committee Charter. - 3.1.2 An act of the ExCom which is within the scope of its power shall not require ratification or approval for its validity and effectivity. - 3.1.3 All actions of the ExCom shall be reported to the Board at the meeting thereof following such action and shall be subject to revision by the Board.
+- 3.1.1.7 Performs other functions as the committee may deem appropriate within its scope or as assigned by the Board; and - 3.1.1.8 All duties and responsibilities as provided in the Executive Committee Charter. - 3.1.2 An act of the ExCom which is within the scope of its power shall not require ratification or approval for its validity and effectivity. - 3.1.3 All actions of the ExCom shall be reported to the Board at the meeting thereof following such action and shall be subject to revision by the Board.